 Your Responsibilities

-Federal and state regulations require that a student receiving financial aid adhere to the Satisfactory Academic Progress (SAP) standards set by Mendocino College for all financial aid applicants, regardless of previous financial aid history.
-Satisfactory Academic Progress standards apply also to non-federal aid, including state funds, and some scholarships.
+Federal regulations (Sections 668.16(e).668.32(f) and 668.34) and State regulations require that all students receiving State and/or Federal aid meet or exceed the Satisfactory Academic Progress Policy established at this institution.
+This policy applies to Title IV and non-Title IV recipients (34 C.F.R. §668.34(a)(1)).
+Satisfactory Academic Progress standards apply to all federal aid, non-federal aid, including state funds, and some scholarships.
 Additionally, the same standards are applied to all students and include all terms of enrollment, whether or not aid was awarded or received.
 Progress is measured throughout the academic program by the student’s cumulative grade point average (Qualitative) and by credits earned as a percentage of those attempted (Quantitative or Pace of Completion).
 In addition, students must complete their program of study before the total number of attempted units equals 150% of their declared academic program.
-All units on a student’s transcript count as attempted units, whether they were completed with a W; were retaken for a better grade, or eliminated from the transcript calculation by Academic Renewal.
+All units on a student’s transcript count as attempted units, including transfer work, whether they were completed with a W; were retaken for a better grade, or eliminated from the transcript calculation by Academic Renewal.

 The College Financial Aid Office will evaluate satisfactory academic progress after each term; before aid is awarded/released for the following term.
 The process will be completed as soon as all faculty have posted grades.
 Some certificate programs are ineligible for student financial aid, but those credits will be counted toward all SAP requirements (GPA Completion Rate, Maximum Timeframe, and Developmental Maximum) if the student later enrolls in an eligible program.
 Grade changes will not be reflected until the following evaluation period.